 Through the years, God has blessed Grace with gifted leadership.
 Victor Waldschmidt served as principal of the school for 33 years.
 He was succeeded in 1980 by Gerald Koenig, who retired in 2000.
 The current principal is Bill Koehne, who came to Grace from the staff of Walther Lutheran High School.
 Paul Bouman came to Grace in 1953 as a teacher, organist, and choir director, and with Carl Schalk, founded the Bach Cantata Vesper Series in 1971.
 He retired in 1983 but continues to participate in Grace's musical life as music director emeritus.
 John Folkening served as music director from 1983 to 2000.
 Michael Costello is the current cantor.

 From the late 1940s through the 1980s, a series of assistant pastors served the congregation for two- or three-year terms.
 In 1990, the congregation called its first permanent associate pastor.
 Phyllis N. Kersten, the first woman pastor at Grace, served as associate pastor from 1996 until her retirement in 2008.
 Pastor Lueking retired in 1998, and Bruce K. Modahl served as senior pastor from 1998 through 2014.
-David R. Lyle was called to be Senior Pastor in 2015, and Associate Pastors Lauren Dow Wegner and David W. Wegner joined the staff in 2016.
+David R. Lyle was called to be Senior Pastor in 2015.
+Associate Pastors Lauren Dow Wegner and David W. Wegner served as associate pastors from 2016-2020.

 Expanding ministries and the changing needs of the church and school led the congregation to construct a substantial building addition, dedicated in 2001, which includes includes modern classrooms, a large gymnasium, a youth room for junior and senior high programs, meeting rooms, and office space.
 The remodeling of the old building added rehearsal space for the music program and upgraded Fellowship Hall from part-time gymnasium to full-time meeting space.